f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 The first time, I used it, was via an amazing Vim plugin [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe){:target="_blank"}, later I switched to [Neovim](/the-switch-from-vim/){:target="_blank"} and started using `clangd` as an [LSP](https://microsoft.github.io/language-server-protocol/){:target="_blank"} server.
 A few months ago, I have switched to a new setup VS Code with [VSCode Neovim](https://github.com/vscode-neovim/vscode-neovim){:target="_blank"} plugin.
 Yes, I admit the addiction to Vim motions.

 So, to enable `clangd` in VS Code, first of all, need to install the official LLVM [extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd){:target="_blank"}.
 After it is installed it will propose to install the latest `clangd` server, if you don't have it already installed, I suggest agreeing.
-While for natively build projects, it is enough, the dockerized builds require an extra step.
+While for natively built projects it is enough, the dockerized builds require an extra step.

 ## VS Code with Docker Support